oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

         </tbody>
     </table>

-    **HURRAY!!!
-We just completed LAB 1, a complete implementation of RAG using PLSQL**

-• In the next LAB, the APEX code is only focused on calling the package routines in the 23ai database.
+• In the next LAB, the APEX code will be calling the package functions here.

 • This means that these packages could then easily be called from any programming language, eg.,